What does NDIS stand for?

 Your NDIS plan review meeting should be organised before the end of your current 12 month NDIS plan.
 This meeting will be with your LAC or an NDIS representative and can be in the location of your choice.
 The plan review meeting will look at your funding in your NDIS Plan and discuss how the funding assisted you to work towards greater independence in your daily life and achieve your goals.
 Your review meeting is an opportunity for you to ask for increased supports and services in your life and explain why you need them.
 You can bring along further supporting evidence to this meeting, including reports from your doctor, psychologist, physiotherapist, housing manager etc. After your plan review meeting, you will receive a new NDIS Plan valid for the next 12 months.

 Example: Andy attends his NDIS plan review meeting at his LAC’s office.
 Andy’s LAC asks him many questions about how the past 12 months has been with his NDIS funding in his plan.
 Andy explains that the funding has assisted him to maintain his job and build his skills in keeping his unit clean.
 Andy goes on to say that he has started feeling lonely and his disability is limiting his ability to go out in the community on his own.
 Andy provides a letter from his psychologist confirming feelings of loneliness and isolation.
 Andy explains that his new goal is to increase his participation in the community.
 The planner discusses with Andy how the NDIS could fund a support worker to help Andy to attend community events and Andy thinks this is a great idea.
-The LAC records this information and sends it to
+The LAC records this information and sends it to the NDIA for approval.
+Andy now waits for his new NDIS Plan to arrive in the post.

 Do I receive a new NDIS Plan after 12 months?